xylar/shtns/README.md

 - **rotation** functions to rotate spherical harmonics.
 - special spectral operator functions that do not require a transform (multiply by cos(theta)...).
-- scalar transforms and rotations for complex spatial fields.
+- transforms and rotations for complex-valued spatial fields.
 - SHT at fixed m (without fft, aka Legendre transform - beta).